hundrix/pydbflood/README.md

 # Description

-This is a very simple tool to flood SQL statements to against a database server.
+This is a very simple tool to flood SQL statements against a database server.

 # Notes for using git service